lowng/arabian-night-game-jam/README.md

 The game has not been started yet.
 Development will begin after the jam starts.

 ## Notes
-This is my first game jam.
+This is our first game jam.